BasedLukas/BasedLukas.github.io/source/_posts/gzip.md

 Your heart's been aching, but you're too shy to say it (say it)

 ```

-The LZ77 compressed version of the passage above looks like this:
+Post LZ77 compression, the lyrics transform into:

 ```
 Never gonna(6, 2)i(12, 2) you up(24, 13)let(23, 5)down(49, 13)run ar(49, 2)nd(7, 2)n(4, 2)des(27, 2)t(43, 4)
 (38, 12)make(21, 4) cry(25, 13)say(35, 3)odbye(49, 13)tell (31, 2)lie(6, 2)nd hurt you